 In accordance with 3 MRSA §997(1), OPEGA provided the Maine Historic Preservation Commission, Maine Revenue Service, and MaineHousing an opportunity to submit additional comments after reviewing the report draft.
-Maine Revenue Service and MaineHousing declined to provide comment.
-Maine Historic Preservation Commission's agency response letter can be found at the end of this report.
+The agency response letter(s) can be found at the end of this report.